fatt21/fatt/README.md

 make
 ```

-this will download and pre-process the necessary dataset, will train decision tree models and verify their fairness.
+This will download and pre-process the necessary dataset, will train decision tree models and verify their fairness.
 Intermediate output files will be written under `output`, while actual tables/figures will be generated under `results`.

-**Note**: code in this repository runs CPU-intense machine learning training and verification tasks, which may be not suitable for home computers.
-Most experiment are repeated a number of times (usually 1000) to ensure statistical relevance, resulting in high running time and overall computational costs.
+**Note**: Code in this repository runs CPU-intense machine learning training and verification tasks, which may be not suitable for home computers.
+Most experiments are repeated a number of times (usually 1000) to ensure statistical relevance, resulting in high running time and overall computational costs.

-**Note 2**: This repository is intended as a snapshot to allow experimental replication and will not be maintained.
-Please refer to https://github.com/abstract-machine-learning/meta-silvae for questions, issues or contributions.
+**Note 2**: Please refer to https://github.com/abstract-machine-learning/meta-silvae for questions, issues or contributions.

 ## Requirements